jake-dame/reductor/report/report.md

 And 1 more visualization, with a different example (this is some documentation from a unit test, but I like how it is visualized):
 ![columns syncopation](images/range_test.png)

-Once a Column is filled with notes, it can decided if it is "pure" (no notes extend outside of it, either forward *or* back), and assign the `isHeld` field of each Note accordingly; apply a hand-splitting (the default, for now) function during construction to separate the notes into Left, Middle, and Right hand Columns; and do some other things, like calculate median pitch, mean pitch, split point (halfway between the thumbs), etc.
-+ Also has leftThumb and rightThumb indices if I decide to do away with the member Columns, since those present a recursive construction issue.
-They do, however, behave exactly as I need them to for now, and it's nice to see in debugging exactly what is in a sub-Column at any given time.
+##### Column Properties

+Once a Column is filled with notes, it can decide if it is:
++ **Pure**: all notes within the Column have the exact same range (nothing extends into it from before; nothing extends past its range into the next Column, either)
+  + These would be the easiest cases to reduce, as they are essentially self-contained units.
+Think the left and right hands both playing big quarter-note chords.
++ **Semi-pure**: notes may extend past the Column's range into the next Column, but all notes start within the Column (contains no holdovers)

+During that process, it can assign `isHeld`, which is a context-based field of a `Note` (still deciding if this is a good idea or not... might need to have a separate set of `heldNotes` *within* Column to keep things better encapsulated).

+It can split hands, using a default hand splitting function (the basic one).

+It can also do some cool stuff like calculate the "split point" (the imaginary pitch exactly halfway between the thumbs), median/mean pitch (which can sort of shed light on what area of the keyboard the hands are occupying during that Column), etc.

+One thing I am still not sure on: right now, Column has three Column members, one for left, right, and middle.
+This presents a recursive construction issue that I handle pretty messily.

+I also have leftThumb and rightThumb indices after the hand-splitting stuff, so those member Columns don't technically need to exist and getters could just return notes from the master list based on stored indices.

+However: I have need of those particular notes as being independent lists that also behave like Columns.
+Plus, it's nice to see exactly what notes are in each sub-list as I debug.

 ## Design Patterns